We are innovators setting the standard of excellence in disability services.

-For over 20 years, Debra Jorgensen has focused her career on advocating for the rights of the disability community, and she is excited to bring her expertise to her role as Client Coach and Independent Facilitator at Guidelight Group.
+For over 20 years, Debra Jorgensen has focused her career on advocating for the rights of the disability community, and she carries that same focus to her role as Client Coach and Independent Facilitator at Guidelight Group.

 As a former attorney at Disability Rights California and the Children’s Advocacy Institute at the University of San Diego, Debra has deep knowledge of disability, employment, and public interest law and expertise supporting underserved communities.
 As a consultant, she continued to collaborate with self-advocates, families, providers, and government and other non-profit agencies to identify the needs of individuals with intellectual and developmental disabilities and tackle system reforms to increase access to those services and supports.